brandonawagner/fetch/README.md

 ## Introduction
 For this project I created a Postgres database and used Python (Pandas) to complete this exercise.

 Let me know if you have issues viewing any of the .PDFs below and cannot download them.
-I've noticed a GitHub rendering in some instances.
+I've noticed a GitHub rendering issue in some instances.

 In order to run this program you will need to first have Python 3.9.